d2l-ai/d2l-en/chapter_recurrent-modern/encoder-decoder.md

 token by token, as output:
 "Ils", "regardent", ".".
-Since the encoder--decoder architecture forms the basis of different seq2seq models in subsequent sections, this section will convert this architecture into an interface that will be implemented later.
+Since the encoder--decoder architecture forms the basis of different sequence-to-sequence models in subsequent sections, this section will convert this architecture into an interface that will be implemented later.